JohnCifuentes/LegacyProyect/README.md

 ## Database Schema Design

-The database schema follows normalization principles to ensure data consistency and flexibility:
+The database schema follows normalization principles to ensure data consistency, flexibility, and extensibility:

 * **transaction**: Stores raw and normalized transaction data (amount, date, description, currency).
 * **category**: Represents high-level spending categories (e.g., Food, Transportation).
 * **category_detail**: Defines categorization rules based on keywords and priority.
-* **merchant**: Stores normalized merchant information to avoid duplication.
+* **merchant**: Stores merchant definitions along with keyword sets used to identify merchants from transaction descriptions.

-Transactions reference categories and merchants by ID, allowing categorization rules to evolve without modifying historical transaction data.
+Both **category** and **merchant** entities are rule-driven and decoupled from transactions.
+Transactions reference categories and merchants by ID, allowing new rules or keywords to be added without modifying historical data.

+If no matching rule is found for either category or merchant, a default value is assigned (e.g., `UNCATEGORIZED` or `UNKNOWN_MERCHANT`) to preserve data integrity.

 ---

 ## Data Ingestion Logic

-Transaction data is ingested from a legacy XML-based API.
+Transaction data is ingested from a legacy XML-based API using a resilient and rule-driven process.

 The ingestion flow:

 1. Fetch XML data from the legacy source.
 2. Parse XML into DTOs using JAXB.
 3. Normalize values such as dates, amounts, and descriptions.
-4. Apply categorization rules based on configured keywords.
+4. Resolve merchant and category using keyword-based matching rules.
 5. Persist normalized entities into the database.

+### Merchant Matching Logic

+Merchant identification is performed using a keyword-matching algorithm:

+* Each merchant contains a set of keywords.
+* A matching function calculates the percentage of keyword coincidence between the transaction description and the merchant keywords.
+* If the match percentage is greater than **90%**, the corresponding merchant is assigned to the transaction.
+* If no merchant meets the threshold, a default merchant value is assigned.

+### Category Matching Logic

+Category classification follows a stricter rule:

+* Category keywords must match **100%** to be assigned.
+* This ensures deterministic and unambiguous categorization.
+* If no category rule is satisfied, a default category is assigned.

+### Date Normalization

+* Multiple date formats are supported through predefined parsing rules.
+* If an incoming date format does not match any known pattern, a default date value is assigned.

-This process is designed to be repeatable and resilient to partial failures.
+This approach ensures the ingestion process is tolerant to unexpected data formats while maintaining consistent and reliable outputs.

 ---